UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week09/lecture10_part1.md

  1. Review about final projects
  1. More `vega-lite` - transformations and calculations
  1. More programming in Starboard
- 1. Intro to Idyll (if time)
+ 1. Intro to Jekyll (if time)

 note:
-we will probably not get to Idyll until next week or week after -- thanks for all of your installation efforts!
+we will probably not get to Jekyll until next week or week after -- thanks for all of your installation efforts!

 ---